One constant to rule them all: Coupling matrix

 For further convenience, let us write the prepotential in terms of the variables $w_k$.
 We use (\ref{eqn:deltaw=v}) for $k>1$ and (\ref{eqn:w1exact}) for $w_1$, because the latter enters linearly.
 We have:

 where

-We now see that $\tau_{\mathrm{IR}}=\tau_{\mathrm{IR}}^1$ is special for two reasons.
-Firstly, only this term brings non-trivial background value for the dual variables (\ref{eqn:auD0}).
-Secondly, from (\ref{eqn:genF}) is clear that this is always the only contribution that survives in the limit of large $w_{N-1}$ studied in \cite{BykovSysoeva}.
+We now see that $\tau_{\mathrm{IR}}=\tau^{(1)}$ is special for two reasons.
+Firstly, only this term brings a nontrivial background value for the dual variables (\ref{eqn:auD0}).
+Secondly, from (\ref{eqn:genF}) it is clear that this is always the only contribution that survives in the limit of large $w_{N-1}$ studied in \cite{BykovSysoeva}.

 From (\ref{eqn:genF}) we see that the classical part of the prepotential $\mathcal{F}_{\mathrm{class}}=w_1 \ln(q_0)$\footnote{We denote the bare coupling constant by $q_0$ to be consistent with \cite{BykovSysoeva}.
 In our notation $q=(-1)^N q_0$.} is given by setting